 Ay 78 abc.
 Senior Thesis.
 9 units.
 Prerequisite: To register for this course, the student must obtain approval of the astronomy option representative and the prospective thesis adviser.
 Previous SURF or independent study work can be useful experience.
 Course is open to senior astronomy majors only.
 Research must be supervised by a faculty member.
 Students wishing assistance in finding an adviser and/or a topic for a senior thesis are invited to consult with the astronomy option representative.
 The student will work with an advisor to formulate a research project, conduct original research, present new results, and evaluate them in the context of previously published work in the field.
 The first two terms are graded pass/fail and the grades are then changed at the end of the course to the appropriate letter grade for all three terms.
 In order to receive a passing grade for second term, a work plan and a preliminary thesis outline must be submitted.
 The written thesis of 20–100 pages must be completed and approved by the adviser and the option representative before the end of the third term.
 Instructor: Staff.

 Ay 101.
 Physics of Stars.
-11 units (3-2-6); second term.
+11 units (3-2-6); first term.
 Prerequisite: Ay 20 is recommended.
 Physics of stellar interiors and atmospheres.
 Properties of stars, stellar spectra, radiative transfer, line formation.
 Stellar structure, stellar evolution.
 Nucleosynthesis in stars.
 Stellar oscillations.
-Instructor: Ott.
+Instructor: Cohen.

 Ay 102.
 Physics of the Interstellar Medium.
-9 units (3-0-6); third term.
+9 units (3-0-6); second term.
 Prerequisite: Ay 20 is recommended.
 An introduction to observations of the inter-stellar medium and relevant physical processes.
 The structure and hydrodynamic evolution of ionized hydrogen regions associated with massive stars and supernovae, thermal balance in neutral and ionized phases, star formation and global models for the interstellar medium.
-Instructor: Sargent.
+Instructor: Kulkarni.

 Ay/Ph 104.
 Relativistic Astrophysics.
-9 units (3-0-6); second term.
+9 units (3-0-6); third term.
 Prerequisites: Ph 1, Ph 2 ab.
 This course is designed primarily for junior and senior undergraduates in astrophysics and physics.
 It covers the physics of black holes and neutron stars, including accretion, particle acceleration and gravitational waves, as well as their observable consequences: (neutron stars) pulsars, magnetars, X-ray binaries, gamma-ray bursts; (black holes) X-ray transients, tidal disruption and quasars/active galaxies and sources of gravitational waves.
-Interested students are encouraged to take Ay 125.
-Not offered 2014–15.
+Instructor: Kasliwal.

-Ay 111 ab.
+Ay 111 a.
 Introduction to Current Astrophysics Research.
-3 units; first, second terms.
+3 units; first term.
 This course is intended primarily for first-year Ay graduate students, although participation is open and encouraged.
-Students are required to attend seminar-style lectures given by astrophysics faculty members, describing their research, to attend the weekly astro-nomy colloquia, and to follow these with additional readings on the subject.
+Students are required to attend seminar-style lectures given by astrophysics faculty members, describing their research, to attend the weekly astronomy colloquia, and to follow these with additional readings on the subject.
 At the end of each term, students are required to summarize in oral or written form (at the discretion of the instructor), one of the covered subjects that is of most interest to them.
-Instructor: Hallinan, Steidel.
+Instructor: Hallinan.

 Ge/Ay 117.
 Statistics and Data Analysis.
 9 units (3-0-6); third term.Prerequisites: CS 1 and instructor’s permission.
 For course description, see Geological and Planetary Sciences.